-Where is the thickest part of a turkey thigh shares David’s past goofs with Thanksgivings of yore and explains exactly how to make certain your Thanksgiving turkey is roasted to perfect doneness.
+Where is the thickest part of a turkey thigh, anyway?
+Read about David’s past goofs with Thanksgivings of yore and we’ll explain exactly how to make certain your Thanksgiving turkey is roasted to perfect doneness.

 For a long time, every year when it came to the interminable turkey-eating season—November to New Year’s Day—I stood there holding a meat thermometer, hands trembling, face twitching, wondering if this bird would be the one I actually cooked correctly.
 You see, it seemed no matter what I did, I missed the thickest part of the turkey thigh so spectacularly that, for a while, I left the protein-cooking part of the day in The One’s hands and I took up the immensely less intimidating baking portion of the entertaining program.